SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 and the type parameters to the function pass along the type information needed by ``FlippedShape`` and ``JoinedShape``.

-If a function that returns an opaque type returns from multiple places, all of the possible return values must have the same type.
+If a function with an opaque return type returns from multiple places, all of the possible return values must have the same type.
 For a generic function,